mileUgarcina/eConsent_MobileTesting/README.md

 This is a framework for testing Mobile applications on mobile devices, both Android and iOS.
 Use Appium as a basis, and the code is written in Java.
 It also uses testng to manipulate test cases.
-Execution of the tests themselves is performed at Sauce Labs, and the results are stored and displayed in Xray.
+Execution of the tests themselves is performed at Sauce Labs, BrowserStack and Local dervices and the results are stored and displayed in Xray.

 ____________________________________________________________